eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

   Description: Returns encrypted string (using the currently loaded encryption module), encoded into ASCII using base-64.
 As of v1.8.4, the default blowfish encryption module can use either the older ECB mode (currently used by default for compatibility reasons), or the more recent and more-secure CBC mode.
 You can explicitly request which encryption mode to use by prefixing the encryption key with either "ecb:" or "cbc:", or by using the blowfish-use-mode setting in the config file.
 Note: the default encryption mode for this function is planned to transition from ECB to CBC in v1.9.0.

   Returns: encrypted string (using the currently loaded encryption module), encoded into ASCII using base-64.
 As of v1.8.4, the default blowfish encryption module can use either the older ECB mode (currently used by default for compatibility reasons), or the more recent and more-secure CBC mode.
-You can explicitly request which encryption mode to use by prefixing the encryption key with either "ecb:" or "cbc:", or by using the blowfish-use-mode setting in the config file.
+You can explicitly request which encryption mode to use by prefixing the encryption key with either ``ecb:`` or ``cbc:``, or by using the blowfish-use-mode setting in the config file.
 Note: the default encryption mode for this function is planned to transition from ECB to CBC in v1.9.0.

   .. admonition:: Example
      :collapsible: closed